outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- insights

 		- why choosing one measurement isnt always optimal

 			- if you were deciding between using half & square root as a measurement of an area, using the insight 'find the base/unit example' might lead you to believe there were no gains to either or that they were interchangeable, bc the square root of 1, 2, 3, 4 and half of 1, 2, 3, 4 are similar enough for their differences to seem irrelevant

+		- why operations arent possible with certain information formats (like assigning a number to categories):
+			- it loses information needed to differentiate positions & define an addition/combination operation (like a standard definition such as 'combining attributes & removing duplicates')

 	- definitions